 This article describes the networking user interface and various network configuration options for ALTO and SIRIS devices.

-To get to the device's Network options, go to the web interface, and click on the Configure tab.
+To get to the device's Network options, access its GUI, and click the Configure tab.
 Then, click Networking, as shown in Figure 1.